CheesyPudding/Jasper-Test-Docs/docs/configuration.md

 ---
 layout: default
-title: Task 1
+title: Create a board
 nav_order: 2
 ---

-# Configuration
+# Create a board
 {: .no_toc }